island-is/handbook/docs/api-design-guide/implementation/documentation.md

 HTTP, XML, and JSON a good practice would be to show example for at least these three.

+When you use tables you will need to provided links to other tables for nested elements/object.
+When this is the case (for simple objects/elements), you could also provide the the description as a list allowing you to intent for each element/object.

 #### Here is a example of a table describing elements in a request or a response
 | Name     | Type    | Description                           | Remarks                     |
 | :---     | :---    | :----------                           | :-------                    |